F5Networks/f5-aws-cloudformation/supported/cluster/2nic/same-az-ha/readme.md

  - [Configuration Example](#configuration-example)

 ## Introduction
 This solution uses a CloudFormation Template to launch and configure two BIG-IP 2-NIC VEs in a clustered, highly available configuration in an Amazon Availability Zone.
 When you deploy your applications behind a HA pair of F5 BIG-IP VEs, the BIG-IP VE instances are all in Active-Standby, and are used as a single device for failover.
 If one device becomes unavailable, the standby takes over traffic management duties, ensuring you have the highest level of availability for your applications.
-You can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.
+The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module, so you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

 In a 2-NIC implementation, each BIG-IP VE has one interface used for management and data-plane traffic from the Internet, and the second interface connected into the Amazon networks where traffic is processed by the pool members in a traditional two-ARM design.
 Traffic flows from the BIG-IP VE to the application servers.

-The **existing stack** CloudFormation template incorporates an existing Virtual Private Cloud (VPC).
-If you would like to run a *full stack* which creates and configures the BIG-IP, the AWS infrastructure, as well as a backend webserver, see the templates located in the *learning-stacks* folder in the **Experimental** directory.

-See the [Configuration Example](#configuration-example) section for a configuration diagram and description for this solution.
+For information on getting started using F5's CFT templates on GitHub, see [Amazon Web Services: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/aws/AWS_solutions101.html).

+You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP licenses in order to license BIG-IP VEs using BYOL licenses.

+For each licensing option (hourly billing, bring your own license, licensing via BIG-IQ), you have the option of using a *production stack* template.
+This template differs from the typical *existing stack* templates in that a production stack template deploys without creating or attaching any public IP addresses to the BIG-IP VEs (note that outbound Internet access for the BIG-IP is still required).
+This can be useful, or possibly required, where dictated by security policy or in deployments where accessing resources does not require a public IP address on the BIG-IP VE, such as users connecting to internal applications using a VPN.

 ## Prerequisites and configuration notes
 The following are prerequisites for the F5 clustered 2-NIC CFT: